-Market risk is the risk of changes in market prices as well as in exchange and interest rates affecting the fluctuations of the value held by the Company.
-Market risk management is the Company's effort to manage and maintain acceptable levels of exposure.
+Market risk is the risk of changes in market prices as well as in exchange and interest rates affecting the fluctuations of the value of assets and liabilities held by the Company.
+Market risk management is the Company's effort to manage and control its exposure within acceptable levels.